Up(sun) and ready with Pandoc

 upsun push

-You can now use pandoc in your project to generate a public/llms.txt file that will concatenate all the HTML pages in Markdown.
+You can now use pandoc in your project to dynamically generate a public/llms.txt file that will concatenate all the HTML pages in Markdown, as tested locally before.
 Update your .upsun/config.yaml by adding the following lines:

 .upsun/config.yaml